fjcaetano/xcode-png-optim/README.md

 Scans an Xcode target for PNGs and converts all to optimized JPEGs.
 If an image's directory contains a `Contents.json` file, `xcode-png-optim` understands it's within an `Assets.xcassets` catalog and will update the JSON file accordingly.

 By default, `xcode-png-optim` will convert only non-transparent PNGs.
 If you need to tweak the tolerance level for the alpha channel of each image, use the `--alpha-tolerance` argument.
-The tolerance must be a value between zero and one, where 0 is no tolerance (e.g. if an image has any transparency at all, it will be ignored) where 1 full tolerance (e.g. all PNGs will be converted, regardless of transparency levels).
+The tolerance must be a value between zero and one, where 0 is no tolerance (e.g. if an image has any transparency at all, it will be ignored) and 1 is full tolerance (e.g. all PNGs will be converted, regardless of transparency levels).

 ## Installation